- Date:

 Common Corporate Platforms program

-- Funding is provided to deliver efficiencies, and drive productivity gains with the Common Corporate Platforms program, which is implementing a standardised human resources and payroll platform for the Department of Government Services, the Department of Premier and Cabinet, and the Department of Treasury and Finance.
+Implement the Vic Gov People project (within the Common Corporate Platforms program), which will deliver a standardised human resources and payroll platform along with a centralised shared services capability for the Department of Government Services, the Department of Premier and Cabinet, and the Department of Treasury and Finance.

 Social procurement support